-Diagnosis of IBS is usually based on negative results of other tests since no specific test for the disorder exists.
-Examples of tests that may be performed include stool sample, blood test and colonoscopy, during which a tube with a small camera attached to the end is inserted in the anus.
+Diagnosis of IBS is usually based on negative results for other tests since no specific test for the disorder exists.
+Examples of tests that may be performed include stool sample, blood test and colonoscopy (in which a tube with a small camera attached to the end is inserted into the anus).

 Including the symptoms described earlier, the following criteria, known as Rome criteria, are used to diagnose the disorder: abdominal pain in 12 weeks out of the year, disappearance of pain after a bowel movement, changes in the characteristics of bowel movements when pain appears, and urge to have a bowel movement.

 Patients who experience non-intestinal symptoms such as bleeding, weight loss or recurrent fevers should see a doctor.
 Those with blood in their stool, persistent diarrhea or persistent pain should see a gastroenterologist, Hudesman said.

 There is no cure for IBS, but supplements and prescription drugs may help.
 "A lot of it is treating the symptoms," Hudesman said.

 Prescription or over-the-counter medications can treat pain, diarrhea or constipation.
 Alosetron (sold under the brand name Lotronex) and lubiprostone (Amitiza) are two mediations specifically indicated for IBS.
 The first works on nerve receptors in the GI tract to slow down contractions and ease diarrheal symptoms; however, due to severe side effects, it is only approved for severe instances.
 Lubiprostone increases fluid in the intestine to ease constipation.
 Both drugs are only approved for women.